kamoltip/bamazon/README.md

 ## USAGE
 ***
-Firstly, run this command
+##### Firstly, run this command '<node bamazonCustomer.js>'

-'''node.js
-node bamazonCustomer.js
-'''

 ![Run Node Command](/images/nodeCommand.png)

-It will show all the exist product in the system then prompt the users to choose the product in their interest.
+##### It will show all the exist product in the system then prompt the users to choose the product in their interest.

 ![Preview Products](/images/previewProducts.png)

 ![Preview Products](/images/prompt.png)

-After purchasing, the system will evaluate the total price and also show the current inventory after purchase.
+##### After purchasing, the system will evaluate the total price and also show the current inventory after purchase.

 ![Purchase](/images/purchase.png)
 ***